Brand-new 6-author anthology—BEACH HUT SURPRISE—Out NOW

 originally published by Harlequin S.A. in 2009

 My second venture into self-publishing was another out-of-print Regency novella — Star Crossed at Twilight — originally published under the title Delight and Desire back in 2010.
 It’s set in my native Scotland, but this is a Romeo and Juliet story.
 That’s why I had always wanted to have “star crossed” in the title.
 So, now that I am free to choose my own titles, I opted for STAR CROSSED AT TWILIGHT and a new cover (shown below) featuring the tower of the real ruined Scottish castle that plays such a big part in the lovers’ encounters.
-It is available for download for only 99p/99¢ and now in paperback too, at £3.99/$5.49
+It is available for download and now in paperback too

 A Fairytale Castle?
 With a REAL Fairy?